9 Ways to Make Moving Easier for Young Children

 Talk about all the activities related to moving, like packing boxes, choosing a new home, etc. You can enrich the conversation by reading children’s books about moving.
 You can also download this free-moving-themed app from Sesame Street called The Big Moving Adventure.
 With this prep work, the move will seem more familiar and less scary for your child.

-Another source of stress for young children is the strangeness of the place you’re going.
+Another source of stress for young children is the strangeness of the place you’re moving to.
 You can help them feel more comfortable in their new home and community if you visit the place beforehand.

 Visiting several times is ideal, but if this isn’t possible, you can at least look at pictures of the neighborhood and house together online.

 When you tour the area, try to make the experience fun for your child.
 Do things they love, like visiting an ice cream shop or playing in a local park.
 This fun trip isn’t just good for your child.
 It can also help you feel less stressed about the move as you familiarize yourself with the area.